-How to Make Ajoblanco - White Gazpacho Recipe
+How to Make Sopa de Ajoblanco: Cold, White Gazpacho Soup Recipe

 Ajoblanco is a chilled Spanish soup featuring almonds and garlic.
-You may see it on a menu as "white gazpacho," but unlike a traditional gazpacho recipe, it contains no fruit or vegetables in the mixture itself.
-However, it is often served with halved fresh green grapes, which add a pleasant "pop" of sweet, acidic juice that really brightens up the creaminess of the almonds and cuts through the sharp raw garlic.
+You may see it on a menu as "white gazpacho," but unlike a traditional gazpacho recipe, it contains no fruit or vegetables...although it is often served with halved fresh green grapes, which add a pleasant "pop" of sweet, acidic juice that really brightens up the creaminess of the almonds and cuts through the sharp raw garlic.
 Slices of melon are sometimes used to the same effect.

-Some recipes do add apple or cucumber, but here I've offered a more authentic rendition, which you can customize as you see fit.
-Personally, I love simple, classic Spanish dishes with a ton of fresh garlic, but your preferences or needs may be different, so I have some suggestions for how to modify the basic ajo blanco recipe, following the instructions.
+Some recipes do call for apple or cucumber, but here I've offered a more authentic rendition which you can customize as you see fit.
+Personally, I love simple, classic Spanish dishes with a ton of fresh garlic, but your preferences or needs may be different, so I have some suggestions for how to modify the basic ajoblanco recipe, following the instructions.

 This soup is quick to make, but tastes better after it has had a chance to chill for several hours.
 Plan accordingly!